morganwalkup/oval-exe/README.md

 ## Compatible File Types
 OVAL can be used to view .obj, .stl, .dae, and .fbx files.

-# Control Options
-Depending on which branch was downloaded, you will either use your hands or Oculus Touch Controllers to control OVAL.

 ## Head Movement
 The movement of the field of view is tied to the movement of your head.
 If you want to look at something, just turn your head.